-- The list of instruments (Table A3.1.1 and Table A3.2.1 for meteorological and R&D satellites respectively), recording the corresponding satellites and the period of utilisation of the instrument through the various satellites of a series. - Instrument sheets, only for Earth sensors, i.e., not for in situ environment monitoring at platform level, solar observation, data collection systems, data distribution and search & rescue).
-Only current and planned instruments are considered.
-The instruments for which sheets are provided are highlighted in the last column of Table A3.1.1 and Table A3.2.1.
-In addition, in the case of meteorological satellites, a Table A3.1.2 aggregates the instruments by type of mission.
-A corresponding table for instruments of R&D satellites is not provided, due to the extreme variability.
+- The list of instruments (Table A3.1 and Table A3.2 for meteorological and R&D satellites respectively), recording the corresponding satellites and the period of utilisation of the instrument through the various satellites of a series. - Instrument sheets, only for Earth sensors, i.e., not for in situ environment monitoring at platform level, solar observation, data collection systems, data distribution and search & rescue.
+Only current and planned instruments are considered 9.
+The instruments for which sheets are provided are highlighted in the last columns of Table A3.1 and Table A3.2.
+In addition, Table A3.3 and Table A3.4 aggregate the instruments by type of mission.

-The instrument sheets collect the information as available up to end-September 2005 The basis of information consists of the reports collected at the CGMS meetings, in certain case up to shortly before CGMS-XXXIII.
+The instrument sheets collect the information as available up to end-September 2006 The basis of information consists of the reports collected at the CGMS meetings, in certain case up to shortly before CGMS-XXXIV.
 Wide integration has been necessary by consulting other sources of public domain (generally the web sites of CGMS members and, in cascade, the sites of individual projects).
-It is complained that a trend is detectable towards web sites very spectacular, clearly oriented towards the general public, but the level of technical detail is progressively degraded.
-CGMS members should correct this situation.
-Also, the reports to CGMS on the status of satellites and plans are very late: the majority is not yet posted 10 days before CGMS XXXIII.
-This situation also should be corrected.
+It is complained that a trend is detectable towards web sites very spectacular, clearly oriented towards the general public, but the level of technical detail is not always satisfactory.
+We wish to acknowledge that a wide volume of information, although missing some detail at some stage, is available on: